2027 RULES

 Teams

 • There is no maximum number of pilots that can participate on each individual team.
-However only three pilots’ scores will be used to qualify each team (see scoring section).
+However only three pilots’ scores will be used to qualify each team for the IRL Qualification Track (see scoring section).

 • Each team must register via the registration link.